 Engaging in pleasurable, mindless activities is actually beneficial.

-In an article for the New York Times, psychologist professor Kristin Neff from the University of Texas explains that we are conditioned by society always to be engaged and productive, otherwise we're wasting time; however, having something to do besides constant problem solving is healthy.
+In an article for The New York Times, psychology professor Kristin Neff from the University of Texas explains that we are conditioned by society always to be engaged and productive, otherwise we're wasting time; however, having something to do besides constant problem solving is healthy.
 She is quoted in the Times, saying that